Nintendo Network: Swapnote/Nintendo Letter Box

 Swapnote (Note: Known as Nintendo Letter Box in PAL regions and Itsu no Mani Kōkan Nikki in Japan) is a messaging application for the Nintendo 3DS.
-Swapnote was released on December 22, 2011, in Europe, Australia and North America via the Nintendo eShop, and can be downloaded at no additional cost, and is pre-installed on newer systems.
+Swapnote was released on December 22, 2011, in Europe, Australia and North America via the Nintendo eShop, and could be downloaded for free and is pre-installed on newer systems.
 This application allowed users to send hand-written/drawn messages to registered friends via SpotPass or other users via StreetPass.
-The app also allows users to freely embed pictures and sounds into their messages, and it also lets users change the position and the orientation of the picture and sound icons.
-Features are unlocked as players continue to send letters, such as the ability to hand-write/draw 3D messages, with additional stationery and features unlocked by spending Play Coins.
-Messages sent and received can also be saved indefinitely, in spite of the 3000 message limit.
-Additional stationery can be obtained via certain Nintendo related events, such as using specific software, or by saving them from other people's messages.
+The app also allowed users to freely embed pictures and sounds into their messages, and it also allowed users change the position and the orientation of the picture and sound icons.
+Features were unlocked as players continue to send letters, such as the ability to hand-write/draw 3D messages, with additional stationery and features unlocked by spending Play Coins.
+Messages sent and received could also be saved indefinitely, in spite of the 3000 message limit.
+Additional stationery could be obtained via certain Nintendo-related events, such as using specific software, or by saving them from other people's messages.

 On October 31, 2013, Nintendo abruptly suspended the Swapnote/Nintendo Letter Box SpotPass functionality after discovering minors were sharing Friend Codes with strangers who had exploited the messaging service to allegedly exchange pornographic imagery.
-Additionally, the Special Notes service, which were also sent via SpotPass to promote Nintendo games, has also been suspended.
-Nintendo issued an apology to those who had been using the application in a responsible manner.
+Additionally, the Special Notes service, which were also sent via SpotPass to promote Nintendo games, had also been suspended.
+Nintendo issued an apology to those who had been using the application responsibly.

 Swapdoodle

-Without any prior notice, Nintendo released a messaging application for the Nintendo 3DS in November 2016 entitled Swapdoodle.
-(Note: Known in Japan as Irasuto Kōkan Nikki (イラスト交換日記)) Regarded as a spiritual successor to Swapnote/Nintendo Letter Box, the app supports the exchange of 3D messages between users online using only SpotPass, albeit user content is limited to drawings, handwritten text, icons, and native in-game screenshots.
-Additionally, Swapdoodle has access to an in-app DLC store, allowing users to purchase bundle packs that include additional pens, ink units, stationery, message space, and drawing lessons.
+Without any prior notice, Nintendo released a messaging application for the Nintendo 3DS in November 2016, titled Swapdoodle.
+(Note: Known in Japan as Irasuto Kōkan Nikki (イラスト交換日記)) Regarded as a spiritual successor to Swapnote/Nintendo Letter Box, the app supported the exchange of 3D messages between users online using only SpotPass, albeit with user content limited to drawings, handwritten text, icons, and native in-game screenshots.
+Additionally, Swapdoodle had an in-app downloadable content store, allowing users to purchase bundle packs that included additional pens, ink units, stationery, message space, and drawing lessons.

-Since the network's closure in April 2024, online services for this software are now discontinued.
-Yet the app remains accessible offline as users can only use it to themselves.